geopython/pygeoapi/docs/source/configuration.rst

 Data transaction support is optional and can be enabled for a collection resource by adding ``transactions: true`` to ``extensions`` under the resource in the pygeoapi config file.
 If transactions parameter is not set it will be considered as ``transactions: false``.

-The default pygeoapi configuration includes an example for the ``obs`` sample dataset:
+The pygeoapi configuration file ``pygeoapi-data-transaction-config.yml`` includes an example for enabling transaction support in ``obs`` sample dataset:

 .. code-block:: yaml